Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/JavascriptInterop.md

 Argument names are avaliable with a `_` suffix in the JavaScript code block.

+JavaScript module imports can be done in the beginning of a JavaScript code block with the specfic syntax `import * as foo from 'bar'`.
+The import statement will be hoisted to a top level import.

 In the future, the `target` keyword and its functionality may be removed from the language.